XinYuJune/ccut_cpdaliy/README.md

 # ccut_cpdaliy
-the purpose is automatically upload the information of all day\r\n the codes are from:@F-19-F
+the purpose is automatically upload the information of all day.

+the codes are from:@F-19-F.